artefactual/archivematica/hack/README.md

 docker compose -f docker-compose.yml -f docker-compose.ldap.yml up -d --build
 ```

-The OpenLDAP image is pinned by digest.
+The OpenLDAP image is pinned by digest so the development and integration-test
+directories use the same server build.
 Its initial directory entries are
 loaded from `hack/etc/ldap/init_org_entries.ldif`, but only while the directory
 is being initialized.
 The image stores its configuration and database in
 anonymous volumes that Compose reattaches when a container is recreated, and